State guide

 Cacaxtla muralsXochitécatlpulqueFeria de Huamantlamaguey country

-Tlaxcala is for travelers who want the highland-Mexico experience — pre-Hispanic ruins, colonial squares, pulque country — without the crowds that pile into Puebla next door.
-It is the smallest state in the country and the one most people drive straight past.
-That is exactly the appeal: you get real places without lines.
+Tlaxcala is for travelers who want the highland-central-Mexico experience — pre-Hispanic ruins, an unhurried colonial square, working pulque haciendas — without the crowds that pile into Puebla 30 minutes down the road.
+It is the smallest state in the country and the one almost everyone drives straight past on the way somewhere else.
+That is exactly the appeal.
+You get real places, real prices, and no lines, and you can see the headline sites in a long weekend.

 Getting oriented

-• Huamantla, out east under the Malinche volcano, is a Pueblo Mágico known for its August feria and its carpets of dyed sawdust.
+• Huamantla, out east under the Malinche volcano, is a Pueblo Mágico known for its August feria, its Museo Nacional del Títere (a puppet museum, since Huamantla founded Mexico’s most famous puppet troupe), and the muéganos huamantlecos candy sold on the square.

-• The maguey plains in between are working pulque country; small haciendas and roadside spots still serve it fresh.
+• The maguey plains in between are working pulque country.
+Small tinacales and roadside spots still serve it fresh, plain or as sweet fruit-blended curados, for roughly 20–30 MXN a glass, approximate.

 Is it safe?

 Yes, genuinely.
 Tlaxcala is consistently one of Mexico’s lowest-crime states, and it feels it — quiet roads, small towns, little tourist-targeted crime.
-Normal rural caution covers you.
-The real catch is logistics, not danger: public transport between towns is thin and slow, so without a car you will spend a lot of time waiting.
-What a friend who lives here would tell you: rent the car in Puebla, not here, and mind the topes (speed bumps) on every town approach.
+Normal rural caution covers you completely.
+The real catch is logistics, not danger.
+Public transport between towns is thin and slow, so without a car you will spend a lot of the day waiting on colectivos.
+What a friend who lives here would tell you: rent the car in Puebla, not in Tlaxcala where there is barely an agency, mind the unpainted topes (speed bumps) on every town approach, and know that the Puebla–Tlaxcala combis run constantly and cheap (roughly 30–40 MXN, approximate, around 45 minutes) if you are only doing the capital.

 When to go